syncfusion-content/fileformat-docs/File-Formats/DocIO/Working-with-MailMerge.md

 In this template, Employees is the owner group and it has two child groups Customers and Orders.

-The following code example shows how to perform nested mail merge with the relational business objects.
+The following code example shows how to perform nested Mail merge with the relational business objects.

 {% tabs %}